hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 ```

 ## Horovod Example
-An example code using Pytorch (see the [src](https://github.com/hwang2006/KISTI-DL-tutorial-using-horovod/tree/main/src) directory for full code examples):
+An example code using Pytorch (see the [src](https://github.com/hwang2006/KISTI-DL-tutorial-using-horovod/tree/main/src) directory for full example codes):
 ```
 import torch
 import horovod.torch as hvd